 How to Apply

-Submit the following documents to: DohaCenter@brookings.edu
+Applicants should submit the following documents to: DohaCenter@brookings.edu

 - A CV including professional and educational experience, citizenship, three references, and full contact information.

 - A writing sample (no more than 8,000 words) in English, on a relevant topic.
 Writing samples should, if possible, be in a format similar to the analysis papers published by Brookings and must not be co-authored.

 Note: We regret that due to a high volume of applications, only those applicants selected for further discussions will be contacted.